kuulia/DiffEIMS/README.md

-# DiffMS: Diffusion Generation of Molecules Conditioned on Mass Spectra
+# DiffEIMS: Diffusion Generation of Molecules Conditioned on Electron ionization Mass Spectra

 ![teaser](./figs/diffms-animation.gif)

-This is the codebase for our preprint [DiffMS: Diffusion Generation of Molecules Conditioned on Mass Spectra](https://arxiv.org/abs/2502.09571).
+This is the codebase for the DiffEIMS model developed for the Master's thesis 'Atmospheric compound identification from electron ionization mass spectrometry data'.
+It has been forked from DiffMS (https://github.com/coleygroup/diffms) preprint [DiffMS: Diffusion Generation of Molecules Conditioned on Mass Spectra](https://arxiv.org/abs/2502.09571).

+This fork of DiffMS is designed for EI-MS data instead of MS/MS data.
+This model was benchmarked on a dataset of atmospheric organic compounds.

+DiffMS readme:

 The DiffMS codebase is adapted from [DiGress](https://github.com/cvignac/DiGress).